coldshrine/study-notes/talks/the-art-of-destroying-software.md

 The same for services is the same for objects or actors.

 Divide bigger systems into 1 week projects.
 Refactoring becomes just _deleting_ code.

+Alan Kay said that the biggest mistake he made naming the thing Object-Orientation was to call it Object-Orientation instead of Message-Orientation.
+Bigger programs contain smaller programs that communicate to each other.
+People nowadays think about the objects and not the messages that go between them.
+In Erlang, each Object is basically a process.
+These programs should be 1 week to rewrite.

+The secret for consulting is to never build big programs!